 - 1. Location of building, fences, walls, plantings and outside lighting. - 2.
 Orientation of buildings. - 3.
-Building unit offsets. - 4.
+Building elevations, so long as material(s) used do not deviate from any adopted Ordinance conditions or UDO requirements. - 4.
 Parking layout, including number of parking spaces, provided proposal meets the parking requirements of the UDO. - 5.
 Internal driveway and street configuration. - 6.
-Number of units per building and number of buildings so long as housing density and/or intensity of site development is not increased. - 7.
+Distribution of units among individual building(s) and number of building(s) on a single parcel so long as the change does not increase the total gross square footage approved. - 7.
 Type of recreation facilities so long as there is no reduction in site area devoted to recreation. - 8.
 Location of all signs. - 9.
 Buffer strips and screen plantings, provided proposal meets the landscape and bufferyard requirements of the UDO. - 10.
-Buildings, other than multiple-story buildings, may be moved closer to public streets, provided the proposal meets the setback requirements of the UDO, and setbacks mandated by adopted transportation plans. - 11.
-Other modifications to a development approval that do not increase the impacts generated by the development on traffic, stormwater runoff, or similar impacts beyond what was projected for the original development approval; and meets all other requirements of this Ordinance. - B. Major Modifications.
+Buildings, other than multiple-story buildings, may be moved closer to public streets, provided the proposal meets the setback requirements of the UDO, and setbacks mandated by adopted transportation plans. - B. Major Modifications.
 The following changes are considered to be major modifications to an approved special use permit or conditional zoning and are not allowed as a minor administrative change: - 1.
 Basic concept of the site plan. - 2.
-Number or location of access points to public streets unless proposed changes to access point(s) improve public safety. - 3.
+Residential density, calculated as units per acre. - 3.
+The total number of non-residential units originally approved. - 4.
+An increase of the total gross square footage of commercial building(s). - 5.
+Number or location of access points to public streets unless proposed changes to access point(s) improve public safety. - 6.
 Any change of the terms and conditions in a special use permit or conditional zoning district that does not qualify as a minor modification must be reviewed and approved in the same manner as the original approval. - 6.7.2 Multiple Parcels.
 If multiple parcels of land are subject to a special use permit or conditional zoning district, the owners of individual parcels may apply for modification of the terms and conditions so long as the modification would not result in other properties failing to meet the terms of the conditions.
 Any modifications approved shall only be applicable to those properties whose owners petition for the modification.
 Minor modifications in special use permit or conditional zoning district terms and conditions that do not involve a change in uses permitted or the density of overall development permitted may be reviewed and approved administratively.